-The WAND Non-Profit Taxonomy contains 567 categories and 252 synonyms covering top-level topics such as Board of Directors, Budgeting and Financial Management, Bylaws and Policies, Compliance, Donations, Fundraising, Grants, Members, Programs, Public Relations, and Volunteers.
-The WAND Non-Profit Taxonomy was designed to provide a foundation set of terminology for any non-profit organization to begin tagging documents and content with relevant metadata so that it is more easily searched.
-The taxonomy can be easily customized for a specific non-profit organization to include donor lists, specific advocacy issues, or fundraising priorities.
+The WAND Nonprofit Taxonomy was designed to provide a foundation set of terminology for any nonprofit organization to begin tagging documents and content with relevant metadata so that it is more easily searched.
+From budgeting to volunteers, this taxonomy covers it all!
+Don’t waste time and resources by continuing to use an unorganized and unregulated search system: switch to taxonomies today!
+The taxonomy can be easily customized for a specific nonprofit organization to include donor lists, specific advocacy issues, or fundraising priorities.

 While one taxonomy is good, multiple taxonomies to address other areas of your business is better!
 Check out some of our curated recommendations for other taxonomies that pair well with the